Priyansh2811/TaskLedger/README.md

 ## ✨ Features

-- **Focus Stamp** — pick any outstanding entry and run a 25-minute focus block against it right in the sidebar Each task also carries an editable estimate of how many focus units it will take, shown as tick marks on its row.
+- **Focus Stamp** — pick any outstanding entry and run a 25-minute focus block against it right in the sidebar.
+Each task also carries an editable estimate of how many focus units it will take, shown as tick marks on its row.
 - **Recurring entries that regenerate themselves** — mark a daily, weekday-only, or weekly task done and the backend automatically opens